- How is chronic myeloid leukemia treated?

 Radiation therapy can also be useful in treating pain from bone damage caused by the growth of leukemia cells within the bone marrow.

-Radiation therapy is sometimes given in low doses to the whole body, just before a stem cell transplant (see the section, "Bone marrow or peripheral blood stem cell transplant for chronic myeloid leukemia").
+Radiation therapy is sometimes given in low doses to the whole body, just before a stem cell transplant (see the section, "Stem cell transplant for chronic myeloid leukemia").

 The main short-term side effects of radiation therapy depend on where the radiation is aimed.
 Sunburn-like skin changes in the treated area are possible.
 If the radiation is aimed at the areas of the head or neck, the inside lining of your mouth and throat may become red and irritated - this is called mucositis.
 Radiation to the stomach or intestines can cause nausea and vomiting and/or diarrhea.
 If large parts of the body are treated with radiation, the bone marrow may be affected, leading to low blood counts.
 Symptoms may include fatigue, an increased risk of infection, and easy bruising or bleeding.